Ola-Tek/AirBnB_clone_v3/README.md

 Jennifer Huang - [Github](https://github.com/jhuang10123) / [Twitter](https://twitter.com/earthtojhuang)

 Second part of Airbnb: Joann Vuong
+Third part of Airbnb: Obisesan Olabode
 ## License
 Public Domain.
 No copy write protection.

+##Assertions and Unitest Module
+More Unitest modules were added and updated to make testing more robust and comprehensive.

+##Codebase
+The code base was gotten from a forked repository of Alexa Orrico and Joann Vuong in order for it to be updated